The Application Process

-HHCA offers multiple payment plans: an annual one-time payment, or bi-annual, quarterly or monthly payments.
+HHCA offers multiple payment plans: an annual one-time payment, or bi-annual, quarterly, or monthly payments.
 A discount is offered for tuition paid in full by June 15th prior to the start of that school year.
 If paying monthly, payments are required to be set-up as an auto-draft.

-In order to reserve a student’s seat for the coming year, HHCA requires at least 25% of tuition be paid before the start of school.
-This is composed of payments due in June, July and August if paying monthly; or the first quarter or semester if paying quarterly or bi-annually.
+In order to reserve a student’s seat for the coming year, HHCA requires at least 25% of tuition to be paid before the start of school.
+This is composed of payments due in June, July, and August if paying monthly; or the first quarter or semester if paying quarterly or bi-annually.

 A late fee of $40.00 will be assessed for non-timely payment of tuition and fees.
 A $25.00 bank fee will be assessed for returned checks or failed payments.